Quest (singer): Early life

 Born Jose Villanueva III on January 12, 1982, in Quezon City, and he is the son of Joel Villanueva (father) and grandson of Jose Villanueva Sr.

 Sibling; Ana, Mary Adelene, Ana Cassandra, Michaela, and Nalina Sky.
 Mother: Diana Villanueva.

 Career

 Quest honed his craft as a lead vocalist and music ministry director at the Fort location of the Christian church Victory in Manila.
 He left in 2007 to pursue a full-time career in music.
 In 2009, Quest started recording Flip Music with Jumbo de Belen without abandoning his contemporary Christian music roots.
 He soon collaborated with Filipino actor and singer Sam Milby, whom he met in church, in marketing and producing his debut album.

 In 2015, Quest signed a recording deal with Warner Music Philippines.
-His second album, Life of a Champion, was released on May 20, 2016.
+His second album, Life of a Champion, was released on May 20, 2016 and won Album Of The Year at the 2017 Awit Awards.